Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 Scaling containers requires a new approach that might not fit your current infrastructure model.
 Also, the question of scalability could potentially be simplified by the upcoming release of Docker's "Swarm" feature; which offers the ability to control a cluster of machines running Docker via a single endpoint.
 But how easily this makes actually _scaling_ a cluster of running docker instances within a single host, remains to be seen in practice.

-Traditional "vertical vs horizontal" scaling is quite straight forward: with vertical scaling you increase the size of the box running your application; where as with horizontal scaling you increase the number of boxes instead.
+Traditional "vertical vs horizontal" scaling is quite straight forward: with vertical scaling you increase the size of the box running your application; whereas with horizontal scaling you increase the number of boxes instead.
 The ability to horizontally scale a cluster of docker containers might not be so straight forward.

 Imagine I have an EC2 server instance running with an [auto scaling group](http://aws.amazon.com/autoscaling/) that creates a new server instance when the CPU reaches 70%.
 On this instance I have a web service running inside a Docker container and it's maxing out its resources.
 We'd have to use custom metrics fired off from our Docker container to [AWS CloudWatch](http://aws.amazon.com/cloudwatch/), which would allow us to define an alarm that triggered a new server instance to be created.
 Otherwise our ASG wouldn't catch the Docker container failing.